 It actually depends on the version of firmware that is installed.
 Recent firmware has developed over time and have additional protective features against detached thermistors for example.

 An example of this is being able to enable “Thermal Runway Protection” which is a feature to stop your 3D printer burning if the thermistor comes out of place, something more common than people realize.

 If your thermistor comes off, it actually reads a lower temperature meaning that your system will leave the heating on, resulting in burning the filament and other nearby things.

 From what I’ve read, it’s a good idea to use flame retardant foundations such as a metal frame rather than a wooden one.

 You want to keep all flammable materials away from your 3D printer and install a smoke detector to alert you if anything does happen.
 Some people even go so far to install a camera to keep a close eye on the active 3D printer.

-Get yourself the First Alert Smoke Detector and Carbon Minoxide Detector from Amazon.
+Get yourself the First Alert Smoke Detector and Carbon Monoxide Detector from Amazon.

 The risk of a fire is very low, but doesn’t mean it’s impossible.
-The health risks are marginally low so there hasn’t been any industry-wide warnings against using a 3D printer as the risks are hard to analyse.
+The health risks are marginally low, so there hasn’t been any industry-wide warnings against using a 3D printer as the risks are hard to analyze.

-In regards to fire safety issues, there are issues with 3D printer kits as opposed to a standard 3D printer.
+In regard to fire safety issues, there are issues with 3D printer kits as opposed to a standard 3D printer.